Suzy-cas/Potato-Potato/README.md

 ## Welcome to Potato Potato 🥔

 Here you will find all you need to know about potatoes (except how you should prononce the word itself).
 If you love this extraordinary vegetable, this website is definitly for you !
 And if you love potato-based cooking, especially french cuisine, you will love spending time here.
-And if you have already made a "gratin dauphinois" that transformed into mashed potatoes, you SHOULD hang around because you will learn valuable informations...
+If you have ever made a "gratin dauphinois" that unexpectedly transformed into mashed potatoes, you SHOULD hang around because you will learn valuable information...

 **In process...**
 This site is in development but very soon it should :

 - provide you with the main caracteristics of potatoes varieties
-- a set of recipes matching thoses varieties
+- offer a set of recipes matching thoses varieties

 **Upcoming**